bkochanowski/ToDoMobileApp/README.md

 # ToDoMobileApp

-# 1. Installation instructions for Windows 10
+# 1. How-To-Run instructions for Windows 10
 (Caution: dependencies for Linux distributions are slightly different but it is possible to run the code from Linux - readme will be updated shortly):

     1) create local project repository